V. R. Lalithambika: Career

-She is a specialist of Advanced Launch Vehicle Technology.
-She had joined Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram. in 1988.
-She led a team which designed rocket control and guidance systems.
+Lalithambika is a specialist in Advanced Launch Vehicle Technology.
+She had joined the Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram, in 1988.
+She led a team that designed rocket control and guidance systems.
 She has worked with various ISRO rockets including the Augmented Satellite Launch Vehicle (ASLV), Polar Satellite Launch Vehicle (PSLV) and Geosynchronous Satellite Launch Vehicle (GSLV) and Reusable Launch Vehicle (RLV).
 She has been a part of over 100 space missions.

 Before moving to ISRO headquarters in Bengaluru, she was the Deputy Director (control, guidance and simulation) at VSSC, Thiruvananthapuram.
-She will lead the Gaganyaan mission as the Director of the Indian Human Spaceflight Programme which is intended to send Indian astronauts in the space by 2022.
+She will lead the Gaganyaan mission as the Director of the Indian Human Spaceflight Programme which is intended to send Indian astronauts into space by 2022.